AdaCore/why3/doc/manpages.rst

    Set all debug flags (except flags that change the behavior).

-.. option:: --debug <flag>
+.. option:: --debug=<flag>,...

-   Set a specific debug flag.
+   Set some specific debug flags.

 .. option:: --help